-Do you want to know how to fix Discord Keeps Disconnecting issue?
+Do you want to know how to fix the Discord Keeps Disconnecting issue?
 This guide is the right place for you.
-Here we will let you know how fix this issue step by step.
+Here we will let you know how to fix this issue step by step.
 So continue reading.

 Discord, originally developed as a voice-chat and instant messaging medium for gamers is now used by different online communities.

 Discord is a great way to communicate with fellow gamers, but it’s also plagued by frequent disconnections.
 Grouping up during game-play can be really frustrating when you’re coordinating strategies for competitive games like Minecraft.

 Although Discord provides an easy interface between players of different platforms; one common issue many people have experienced in using this service are their connections constantly dropping out on them without warning due to either long loading times (which may result from slow internet speeds) or external factors such as power surges etc.